-Spread over 450 sq km, the national park in Madhya Pradesh is known for its thriving flora and fauna.
-Considered the original home of white tigers, the park is also a habitat for Indian bison, sambars, langurs and cheetals.
-The park is surrounded by hilly terrains of sandstones and rocks and is covered with marshy lands.
-Before it became a National Park, the forest around Bandhavgarh had been maintained as a Shikargah, or game preserve, of the Maharajahs of Rewa.
+Spread over 450 sq km, Bandhavgarh National Park in Madhya Pradesh is known for its thriving flora and fauna.
+Considered the original home of white tigers, the park is also the habitat for Indian bison, sambars, langurs and cheetals.
+The park is surrounded by hilly terrains of sandstone and rocks and is covered with marshy lands.
+Before it became a national park, the forest around Bandhavgarh had been maintained as a Shikargah, or game preserve, of the Maharajahs of Rewa.

-Bandhavgarh came under the regulations of Madhya Pradesh in 1947 after the merger of Rewa with Madhya Pradesh.
+Bandhavgarh came under the jurisdiction of Madhya Pradesh in 1947 after Rewa merged with Madhya Pradesh.
 The hunting rights remained with Maharaja of Rewa.
 Until 1968 when the areas were constituted as a national park, no special conservation measures were taken.
 Several steps were taken later to retain Bandhavgarh National Park as an unspoilt natural habitat.

-Tourists are restricted to an area of 105 km of the park, known as the Tala range.
+Tourists are restricted to an area of 105 sq km of the park, known as the Tala range.
 However this area is richest in terms of biodiversity, mainly tigers.
-There are four more ranges in the reserve namely – Magdhi, Kallwah, Khitauli and Panpatha.
-Together, these five ranges comprise the ‘Core’ of the Bandhavgarh Tiger Reserve constituting a total area of 694 sq km.
+There are four more ranges in the reserve – Magdhi, Kallwah, Khitauli and Panpatha.
+Together, these five ranges comprise the core of the Bandhavgarh Tiger Reserve constituting a total area of 694 sq km.

-As Project tiger extended its activities and area of influence, Bandhavgarh was taken into its folds in 1993, and a core area of 694 km was established including the previously named ranges and the Panpatha Sanctuary along with a buffer area of 437 km which was declared as the Bandhavgarh Tiger Reserve.
+As Project Tiger extended its activities and area of influence, Bandhavgarh was taken into its folds in 1993, and a core area of 694 sq km was established including the previously named ranges and the Panpatha Sanctuary along with a buffer area of 437 sq km which was declared as the Bandhavgarh Tiger Reserve.

 The average minimum and maximum temperature of Bandhavgarh is as given below.
 The best time to visit Bandhavgarh is also specified.